tianleimin/ECE4078_Lab_2023/Week08-09/M4_marking.md

 5. Open a terminal, or a new tab in the existing terminal (with the Python venv activated), navigate to the submission folder and run your M4 script by running [auto_fruit_search.py](auto_fruit_search.py) or whichever script(s) you need for the your chosen level to attempt
     - you may take the full or partial true map and the shopping list as the input files, depending on the level that you are attempting
+    - [NEW] note that [auto_fruit_search.py](auto_fruit_search.py) takes in command line arguments so that you can use the "--map" flag to specify the name of the map file that it uses.
+If you have implemented your own navigation scripts please make sure that it also uses a command line argument to specify the map to be used.

 6. For Level 1, you may enter as many waypoints as you want.
 For Level 2 or 3, you can only input a single command to start the autonomous navigation program
     - We will review your code and you will receive 0pt for M4 if we find that you are teleoperating the robot or used the full true map in Level 3